TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Terms of Service.md

 Should EMG discover or be informed that you continue to upload User Content for which you do not personally own the copyright or otherwise do not have the necessary authority from the copyright holder after EMG has made reasonable efforts to disable your ability to do so, you will be considered a repeat infringer, and EMG may terminate your account and delete all data associated with your account, remove all of the User Content you have uploaded/submitted to the Service and use reasonable efforts to prohibit you from signing up for another User account in the future.

-If at any time you believe that you do not have, or no longer have the rights necessary to authorize EMG to make available certain User Content, then you will notify EMG immediately by contacting abuse@grooveshark.com.
+If at any time you believe that you do not have, or no longer have the rights necessary to authorize EMG to make available certain User Content, then you will notify EMG immediately by contacting \[email protected\]

 DMCA Takedown Notifications